Bad Credit Report. What does it mean?

 This negative data will have an impact on your ability to get loans or open retail accounts as the credit provider will see this negative behaviour towards your current credit as a potential way that you will handle their loan; if granted.

 When you have any defaults on any of your current debt obligations or legal action listings that the credit provider took as a result of your negative behaviour towards your repayment arrangement, you will have a difficult time when you apply for a loan.
-This is merely as this behaviour will reduce your credit bureau score and indicate that the risk is too high for a potential default when the credit repayment is due.
+This is merely because this behaviour will reduce your credit bureau score and indicate that the risk is too high for a potential default when the credit repayment is due.

 Pay up all outstanding credit in full (settlement) and close the account.